What to Do in Nelson City

 15. Walk the Dun Mountain

 For a quick and active city escape, we recommend the Dun Mountain.
 Not only can the mountain be ridden by bike (see Mountain Biking in Nelson Tasman), the mountains trails are a great way to explore on foot.
 The Dun Mountain walk is a well-graded track through the hills that form Nelson’s backdrop.
 The 3-hour return walk also takes you through native and pine forest.
+It’s a jewel in the Nelson region.

 Location: Brook Street